icaros-usc/pyribs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have formatted my code using `yapf`
 - [ ] I have tested my code by running `pytest`
 - [ ] I have linted my code with `pylint`
+- [ ] I have added a one-line description of my change to the changelog in `HISTORY.md`
 - [ ] This PR is ready to go